What is the Cueva del Viento officially?

 No children under 5

-Due to the slightly dangerous nature of the Cueva del Viento walk, entry is not permitted to children under 5.
+Due to the slightly dangerous nature of the Cueva del Viento walk, entry is not permitted for children under 5.
 If you're looking for a safer walking route your little one can join in with, consider the Barranco del Infierno.

 No backpacks

 Because some sections of the cave are tight and narrow, you're not allowed to take in backpacks.
 There are no lockers provided along the route, so if you're travelling by car, lock your backpack in the boot before you head to the visitor centre.
-If you're travelling via public transport, pack lightly and only take things that will fit in your pockets.

 Wear appropriate clothing